PUTTING CLIENTS FIRST

 WHAT WILL WE DO?

-If you do not feel satisfied with the response provided to you, please then contact the Director of Operations, Vicki McEwan: firstname.lastname@example.org to initiate our clients’ complaints procedure (please see below).
+If you do not feel satisfied with the response provided to you, please then contact our Operations Team at: firstname.lastname@example.org to initiate our clients’ complaints procedure (please see below).
 Please provide full written details of your concerns with the service so that we are able to assess your complaint.

 CLIENTS’ COMPLAINTS PROCEDURE

-The following process is applicable to clients engaged in both the UK & New South Wales:
+The following process is applicable to clients engaged in both the UK & New South Wales (Australia):

 - We will send you a letter acknowledging receipt of your complaint within seven days of receiving it, enclosing a copy of this complaints handling procedure.